Trump asked Ukraine president to look into Biden activities: call summary

 “The actions of the Trump presidency revealed a dishonorable fact of the president’s betrayal of his oath of office, betrayal of our national security and betrayal of the integrity of our elections,” Pelosi said on Tuesday.

-Trump has withstood repeated scandals since taking office in 2017 and House Democrats had considered, but never moved ahead with, pursuing articles of impeachment over Trump’s actions relating to Russian interference in the 2016 U.S. election aimed at boosting his candidacy.

-Under the U.S. Constitution, the House has the power to impeach a president for “high crimes and misdemeanors.”
-No president has ever been removed through impeachment.
-Democrats currently control the House and Trump’s fellow Republicans control the Senate.

-Biden, who served as U.S. vice president from 2009 to 2013, is the front-runner for the Democratic presidential nomination.
+Biden, who served as U.S. vice president from 2009 to 2017, is the current front-runner for the Democratic presidential nomination.
 Trump is seeking a second four-year term in the November 2020 election.

 The United States has been giving military aid to Ukraine since Russia’s annexation of Crimea in 2014.
 The $391.5 million in aid at issue in the current controversy was approved by the U.S. Congress to help Ukraine deal with an insurgency by Russian-backed separatists in the eastern part of the country.